standstaff/docs2/_xcl/pos/PUNCT.md

 Punctuation marks are non-alphabetical characters and character groups used in many languages to delimit linguistic units in printed text.

 In Classical Armenian, there is _infixed punctuation_ (question, exclamation, emphasis and abbreviation marks).
-Such cases are annotated as multiword tokens, cf. զիա՞րդ = զիարդ_/_ziard_ + ՞ ‘why?’ (for more details see the [tokenization page](http://universaldependencies.org/hy/tokenization.html)).
+Such cases are annotated as multiword tokens, cf. զիա՞րդ = զիարդ_/_ziard_ + ՞ “why?” (for more details see the [tokenization page](http://universaldependencies.org/hy/tokenization.html)).

 ### Examples